ErikBjare/QSlang/README.md

 A text-based language for manual entry of quantified self data.

-Useful for logging in an textual format which can be very flexible and allow for interleaving of partially structured data to later be structured.
-It can even be pretty efficient in combination with word-predicting keyboards on touch devices.
+Useful for logging in a flexible textual format which allows for interleaving of partially structured data to later be structured.
+Input on touch devices is surprisingly efficient in combination with sentence-predicting keyboards.

+Pronounced: Q-Slang

 Usage
 =====

 This repo contains tools to import from:

- - Standard Notes
+ - Directory with plaintext-files (as created by [standardnotes-fs](https://github.com/tannercollin/standardnotes-fs))
  - Evernote
+ - Standard Notes export (deprecated)

+For directory/standardnotes: Put your notes in `~/notes` or use standardnotes-fs to mount to the same directory.

-For Standard Notes, create an unencrypted export and unzip the `SN Archive.txt` file into `./data/private` (keep its default name).
+For Standard Notes exports: create an unencrypted export and unzip the `SN Archive.txt` file into `./data/private` (keep its default name).

 For Evernote, export the notebooks you want to analyze as `.enex` file.
 Then put all the exported notebooks you want into `./data/private`.
 Then run `make data/private/Evernote` to extract the .enex into markdown files (which will be put into `data/private/Evernote/`).

-Then simply run `./main.py` to get further usage instructions.
+Then run `python3 -m qslang --help` to get further usage instructions.

 Input format
 ============